 One of the core appeals of any Spider-Man game is the feel of tumbling through the sky at high speed.
 To that end, it would be remiss of us not to include Sunset Overdrive in this list – a zany game that sees developer Insomniac perfect their aerial formula.
 In this bright action-adventure game, you’ll find yourself in the zippy shoes of a FizzCo employee facing a wave of mutants infected by the company’s energy drink Overcharge Delirium XT.
 At least it’s tastier than being bitten by a spider.

 Where Spidey gradually develops his silky skills without firing a shot, Sunset Overdrive gifts you a ridiculous arsenal of them with which to wreak havoc.
 Firing an explosive teddy bear into a horde of mutants just never gets old.
-Perhaps a tad more joyful than it should be, when we think about it.
+Perhaps a tad more joyful than it should be.

 If you’re looking for games like Spider-Man, the Batman Arkham series should be your first port of call.
 Batman: Arkham Asylum kicked off the trilogy and made superhero games cool once more in 2009, but it’s the sequel that’s most reminiscent of Peter Parker’s newest romp.